 4 "Yet I hold this against you: you have lost the love you had at first.
 5 Realize how far you have fallen.
 Repent, and do the works you did at first.
 Otherwise, I will come to you and remove your lampstand from its place, unless you repent.

 6 "But you have this in your favor: you hate the works of the Nicolaitans, which I also hate.

 7 "Whoever has ears ought to hear what the Spirit says to the churches.
 To the victor I will give the right to eat from the tree of life that is in the garden of God."'"
 Version: New American Bible.

-- Reminder: In case you did not make it through yesterday's material (chapter 1), please return and do so, that you may get the most out of the remaining lessons on Revelation.
+- Reminder: In case you did not make it through the material on chapter 1, please go back and do so, that you may get the most out of the remaining lessons on Revelation.

-- Though Jesus Christ commends them on their hard work and endurance, stand against sin and willingness to suffer, (vv.2-3), he condemns them for their loss of fervor (vv.4-5).
+- Though Jesus Christ commends them on their hard work and endurance (probably referring to perseverance in the face of false teaching), stand against sin and willingness to suffer, (vv.2-3), he condemns them for their loss of fervor (vv.4-5).

 - He calls them to return to their original faith and deeds.
 (See the parallel in Hebrews 10:32ff).

 - When they became Christians, they were engaged in good deeds, and with a zealous heart.
 "Deeds," and especially "good works," refer in the N.T. to concrete and loving actions performed for others, not to deeds generally.